mujz/mujtabot.com/content/p/lll24/index.md

 * The lessons we learn remain elusive, escaping our memory as time passes.
 * We like hanging out in meaningful forums, but they're too hard to find these days.

-**This club provides an environment where we digest and absorb what we learn, so we can apply it in our lives.**
+**By joining this club, we get to learn together from a curated list of juicy 🎧 podcasts, 📺 videos, and 📄 articles, and we support each other in making these invaluable lessons applicable to our own lives.**

 ![Bloom's Taxonomy](blooms-taxonomy.jpg)